yanctab/yanct-consulting-platform-page/README.md

 **Manually Edit**

 Edit the code yourself or use chatgpt or any AI to make modification.
+Each section is defined in src/components and can easily be paset in an AI chat where you can request changed to the code.
+Past it and build it.

 ## Build ##

 The default variables are used

 DOMAIN = yanct.com
-EMAIL = contact@yanct.com
+EMAIL = contact @ yanct.com
 WEBROOT = /var/www/$(DOMAIN)

 Update them before building if you want a different domain for your web-page